Product Guide

 • Uploading new images for blocks.

-All of these changes accumulate in the draft until you publish.
+All changes accumulate in the draft until you publish.

 What does NOT follow the draft workflow

-Header and Footer blocks are exceptions.
-Because they are global components that appear on every page, changes to the Header and Footer are published immediately when you click "Save and Publish."
-This ensures your identity and navigation stay consistent across all pages without requiring you to publish each page individually.
+Header and Footer are exceptions.
+They're global components appearing on every page, so changes go live immediately when you click "Save and Publish."
+This ensures your identity and navigation stay consistent without publishing each page individually.

 How to publish